MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 Changes to site properties like site name, site deletion and storage quota, show as recent actions.
 The panel shows the previous and current value of site properties, which is useful when tracking changes.

-The recent actions list only shows actions you made from the SharePoint admin center in the last 30 days.
-The recent actions panel won’t show changes made by other admins in your organization or organization-level changes.
+The recent actions panel only shows changes you made in the last 30 days.
+Changes made by other admins and organization-level changes will not show in the panel.

 You can also download a .csv file of all your changes made in the last 30 days.
 The exported data from the .csv file is especially useful when you need to perform a deeper analysis.